Raphael-Boichot/Accelerated-exploration-of-multinary-systems/README.md

 ### Evaluations Models Tables

 These notebooks are a complement to report in PyTerK.
-They allowed to gather evaluation metrics/scores in tables and export them as csv, while "report" notebooks allows to visualize them.
+They allowed to gather evaluation metrics/scores in tables and export them as csv, while notebooks allows to visualize them.

 __Requirement__: same as PyTerK